-A signed A&I form gives a lawyer or conveyancer authority and instruction to lodge a dealing for registration under section 164A of the Land Transfer Act.
-By signing the form, a client is agreeing that all details provided are correct.
+All transactions lodged via e-dealing must be authorised by the client.
+A signed authority and instruction (A&I) form gives a lawyer or conveyancer authority and instruction from their client to lodge a dealing for registration under section 27 of the Land Transfer Act 2017.

 The A&I form is prepared by the firm on behalf of their client, who signs the form to authorise the transaction.
-An authority is required from every party involved in the dealing.
+A&Is must be completed before certifying and signing the instruments in your dealing.

 When you need an A&I

 In dealings, every party must authorise the transaction.
 You need to complete an A&I for all parties that you represent.
 As the practitioner, you are certifying that you have authority to act for your client and have verified their identity.

 The Instruments page (link below) has details of which instruments require an A&I. You need to complete an A&I for all parties that you represent.
 As the practitioner, you are certifying that you have authority to act for your client and have verified their identity.